infracost/docs/docs/features/terragrunt.md

 infracost breakdown --path=. --exclude-path=dev --exclude-path=test
 ```

-## Known issues

-When using Terragrunt and Infracost **v0.10** or later: if the CLI crashes, please see [this GitHub issue](https://github.com/infracost/infracost/issues/1695) for a workaround.

-We'd like to fix these issues in upcoming releases.
-To unblock yourself until then, you can either:
-- Use the workaround in [this GitHub issue](https://github.com/infracost/infracost/issues/1695).
-- [Generate plan JSON files](/docs/troubleshooting/#terragrunt) and pass those to Infracost to get a cost estimate.

 ## Usage file

 If your Terragrunt project has multiple modules and you want to specify different usage files for each module, you will need to add each Terragrunt subdirectory and [usage file](/docs/features/usage_based_resources/) to the Infracost config file, see an [example here](/docs/features/config_file#examples).